JojiiOfficial/Matrix-Grep-Bot/README.md

   "usertoken": ""
 }
 ```
 then fill the json with your data and save it.
+Then start the bot again.
+Thats it

 Note: `If a password is given, the config removes it and replace the token with the token of the give user`

 ## Usage
 Invite the bot to a room.
 It will join automatically.
 Then reply on a message with <br>`!grep <search pattern>` or `! grep <search pattern>` <br>
-<br>Note `Currently the bot only supports casesensitive search`
+<br><br>Note `Currently the bot only supports casesensitive search`
-<br>The nextBatch-file is a file you shouldnt delete unless you want to run all past !grep commands again because it saves the sync-state
+<br><br>The nextBatch-file is a file you shouldnt delete unless you want to run all past !grep commands again because it saves the sync-state